• Home

 Step 8: Shop on Cyber Monday

-Now that your Christmas saving goals are covered, I would like to leave you with an extra tip: Shop on Cyber Monday.
+Now that your Christmas saving goals are covered, I want to give you an extra tip: Shop on Cyber Monday.

 All of those World War Z-Esque (or Train to Busan-Esque) scenes from Walmart and Target seem terrifying, to say the least.